-This sections details how the City will meet the following Consolidated Plan goal of Provide decent affordable housing.
+This section details how the City will meet the following Consolidated Plan goal of Provide decent affordable housing.
 The City will use programming to maintain and produce decent, safe and affordable housing options for extremely low-, low- and moderate-income households.
 The City will prioritize the creation of units affordable to households with incomes less than 30% and 60% of Area Median Income (AMI) through new construction/positive conversion, preservation, acquisition and substantial rehabilitation.
 With this work, the City will also seek to address racial disparities in housing and affirmatively further fair housing.

 One Year Goals for the Number of Households to be Supported

 Homeless 155

 Non-Homeless 259

 Special-Needs 311

 Total 725

-Table 0.
-One Year Goals for Affordable Housing by Support Poquirement

-Table 9 - One Year Goals for Affordable Housing by Support Requirement
+Table 8 - One Year Goals for Affordable Housing by Support Requirement